 The LHC will revolutionize particle physics by opening the TeV energy region to direct experimental exploration.
 It will certainly reveal the origin of EWSB.
 But beyond that, it will probe a variety of possible extensions to the Standard Model - supersymmetry, large or small extra dimensions, strong gravity, technicolor, composite and Little Higgs - with a large number of models in each category.
 These models share a handful of signals that will be the focus of early LHC searches.
+In some cases, new particles carry a symmetry that suppresses contributions to precision measurements [66] and forces the new particles to be produced in pairs.
+The lightest new particle would then be stable and could serve as a natural dark matter candidate.

 Generic signatures of new physics models include nonstandard top physics, top partners [SUSY, composite and Little Higgs (LH), Randall-Sundrum (RS), universal extra dimension (UED), technicolor (TC), and topcolor models], missing energy signals with or without cascades [SUSY, composite and LH with T parity, UED], W' and Z' bosons [composite and LH, RS, TC, UED, string-inspired SUSY models], and non-standard Higgs sectors [SUSY, composite and LH, TC, UED, and RS models].
-Below we discuss some representative models and propose specific calculations that are needed.
-The list presented is meant to be illustrative - not exhaustive.
+Below we discuss representative models and propose specific calculations that are needed.
 For more details, we refer to Ref.
-[20].
+[21].